technofocus-pte/thrtprtctnmssentnlscrtycpltriopvt/lab 13/Lab 13 - Leveraging Copilot to Uncover Threats in Microsoft Sentinel.md

 5. Security copilot can summarize incidents to suit non-technical audiences as well, to get the summary run the following prompt.

-Write an executive report summarizing this investigation.
-It should be suited for a nontechnical audience.
++++Write an executive report summarizing this investigation.
+It should be suited for a nontechnical audience.+++

 ![A screenshot of a computer Description automatically generated](./media/image10.png)